scy/knowledge/src/wsl.md

 ```sh
 tmux new-session -d -s wsl-gpg-agent wsl-gpg-agent.sh >/dev/null 2>&1
 ```

+(Using a systemd user unit would be an alternative, but since this is WSL1, there’s no systemd.)

 Also, while editing the `.bashrc`, don’t forget to tell SSH where to find the socket.
 My script puts it in your Windows `gnupg` directory, e.g. `/mnt/c/Users/scy/AppData/Roaming/gnupg/S.wsl-ssh-pageant`, and if you do it like that, you can use a `.bashrc` line like this: